alepereiraciandt/tc-shell/io_redirections_and_filters/README.md

 feat: 15-countthatword - Script that Display the number of lines that contains the pattern "bin" in /etc/passwd file

 feat: 16-whatsnext - Script that displays lines containing the pattern "root" and 3 lines after them in the file /etc/passwd

+feat: 17-hidethisword - Script that displays all lines in /etc/passwd that doesn't contain the pattern "bin"